tokio-rs/mio/README.md

 ## MSRV Policy

-The MSRV (Minimum Supported Rust Version) is fixed for a given minor (1.x) version.
+The MSRV (Minimum supported Rust version) is fixed for a given minor (1.x) version.
 However it can be increased when bumping minor versions, i.e. going from 1.0 to 1.1 allows us to increase the MSRV.
 Users unable to increase their Rust version can use an older minor version instead.
 Below is a list of Mio versions and their MSRV:

  * v0.8: Rust 1.46.
  * v1.0: Rust 1.70.